osmlab/to-fix-backend/README.md

 For OSX, use [Postgress App](http://postgresapp.com/) to install Postgress as it also has PostGIS.
 For exploring your Postgres database,[Postico](https://eggerapps.at/postico/) is a good solution.

-After installing Postgres, create a database for tests, perferablly called `to-fix-test`.
+After installing Postgres, create a database for tests, perferablly called `tofix_test`.
 This database will have tables created and deleted when running the tests.

 If you want a non-test database locally, run `node ./bin/setup-database.js` to create the tables and configure PostGIS.